Resolving Board Conflicts

 "Things that start small and should stay small can get big when people go to other people to talk about it and don't go to the people they need to be talking to," Crescitelli says.
 In other words, board members have to remember not to go the junior high route; talking behind someone's back or trying to work through another board member to get their message across.

-"Don't try to solve anything when the situation is heated," Crescitelli says.
+Specialists also can help people broach difficult subjects at the right time and in the right mental place."Don't try to solve anything when the situation is heated," Crescitelli says.
 "Once the emotion is under control, then go to the other person to talk about things."
 It's important in this initial conversation to think about how each word can be perceived.
 "People should not use accusatory language.
 'You' is accusatory.
 Use 'I.' For example, say, 'I'm not understanding this correctly,'" rather than barking, "You're not making any sense!"

 Trying to see the other side of the story is key to resolving difficulties.
 "We all see the world differently depending on how we were raised," Anthony says.
 "We're all living in the same building or environment, but we have to acknowledge that we have differences.
 It's an opportunity to learn from each other, especially if we can acknowledge early on that we have these different views."